joshiabir/Nikky/README.md

 # Nikky Server

-This server is written in Laravel 7 made to work as a command and control for various services which can be deployed on Linux based machines.
+This app is written in Laravel 7 made to work as a command and control for various services which can be deployed on Linux based machines.

 ## Pre-requsities
 - Install Php 7.2